christopherhem/team-table/journals/christopher.md

 ## October 20, 2022

 Today was a day full of BUGS.
 We were finally able to access the teams query and events in order to create both Cover and Swaps!
 Tomorrow Louise and I will have to grind it out to beautify this product because it's looking quite dull at the moment.
 Hopefully we dont break anything major again...

+## October 24, 2022

+I worked on the dashboard and was able to finally complete it when a user logs in it will redirect them to their User page.
+I also worked on creating multiple forms such as adding member, adding role, and add team.
+The endpoints still need work on connecting and rendering into the modal.
+Overall, learning more and more everyday about React.